A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters: Proposed Design Approach

 We identify two topologically distinct circuits for the considered design, depending on whether $K^{(+)} \geq K^{(-)} + 1$ or $K^{(+)} < K^{(-)} + 1$.
+Both topologies are reported in Fig.~\ref{fig:genadd}.

-In the first scenario, the final circuit implementation is shown in Fig.~\ref{fig:genadd}, considering the presence of the resistance $R_{N+1}^{(-)}$ (in green) only, connected to the positive input of the OP-AMP $\textrm{OP}^\textrm{add}$.
-This resistor serves to increase the overall gain of the negative side.
-In this condition, if we ensure that
+In the first case, with $K^{(+)} \geq K^{(-)} + 1$, the circuit includes the additional resistance $R_{N+1}^{(-)}$, connected to the positive input of the OP-AMP $\mathrm{OP}^\mathrm{add}$, as shown in Fig.~\ref{fig:genadd} (green resistor) to increase the overall positive gain.
+In this case, if we ensure